What Did Steve Green

 someone he just met because he was

-checking voter identification, and she gave
+checking voter identification,

 him her driver's license.
 Mr. Green realized